byrd-laif/soilMakers/soulFood/followTheFood.md

 ***Communities in mutual symbiosis solve problems.***

-Synergized in people by plants, the living lands are a power of responsibility, *the world* is an enacted, *sacred ground*.
+Self-actualized - Synergized in people by plants, the living lands are a power of responsibility, *the world* is an enacted, *sacred ground*.
 To *Earth Wo-Man* it is everything, a living legacy; identity, connection to ancestors, the symbiotic whole home, the pharmacy, the library, the source of all that sustains *Earth Wo-Man*.

 ***The essence of the beautiful is unity in variety.***